 Prevent misconfigurations with Enforce/Deny recommendations

 Security misconfigurations are a major cause of security incidents.
-Security Center now has the ability to help prevent misconfigurations of new resources with regards to specific recommendations.
+Security Center now has the ability to help prevent misconfigurations of new resources with regard to specific recommendations.

 This feature can help keep your workloads secure and stabilize your secure score.

 Enforcing a secure configuration, based on a specific recommendation, is offered in two modes:

 - Using the Deny effect of Azure Policy, you can stop unhealthy resources from being created